Inflation & Devaluation

 There are 195 recognised countries in the world according to the United Nations, each and everyone has experienced inflation and depreciation of their currency over the decades.
 The US Dollar for instance has lost over 90% of its value in the past 100 years.
 The Nigerian Naira was equivalent to $1 in 1985 ($1=N1 average range in 1985), it is now over N1000 to the $.

-From the Ghanaian Cedi to the Turkish Lira to Ethiopian Birr to Argentine Peso, to the Egyptian Pound, we have seen currencies lose so much value against the US Dollar.
-As the US goes through inflation, currencies in developing countries also go through intense devaluation combined with inflation.
+From the Ghanaian Cedi to the Turkish Lira to Ethiopian Birr to Nigerian Naira, to the Egyptian Pound, we have seen currencies lose so much value against the US Dollar.
+As the US goes through inflation, currencies in developing countries also go through intense devaluation combined with inflation (double trouble)π

 Billions of people globally are losing their wages, savings, pensions, and experiencing destruction of their purchasing power.
-The stories of Argentina, Lebanon, Zimbabwe, Venezuela are becoming more relatable as many around the world experience the rapid depreciation of their purchasing power.
-In our lifetime it is projected we will experience atleast one economic crisis or cost of living crisis and since we have witnessed one within the last decade, we probably will witness another in our lifetime.
+The stories of Lebanon, Argentina are becoming more relatable as many around the world experience the rapid depreciation of their purchasing power.
+In our lifetime it is projected we will experience atleast one economic crisis and since we have witnessed one within the last couple decades, we probably will witness another in our lifetimeππ.

 The average Nigerian millennial has seen the Naira lose 90% of its value in their lifetime.
 The endless devaluation of most currencies means folks are getting poorer over time while earning and saving in their local currencies.
-It is also lost on many that currency depreciation and inflation is devaluation of your labour, debasement of your hard work.
-Think of it like same job, lesser pay, or paying more for the same groceries than from three years ago.
+It is also lost on many that currency depreciation and inflation is devaluation of your labour, debasement of your hard work over the years.
+Think of it like same job, lesser pay, or paying more for the same medicine than from three years ago.

 While there are a few economic factors that cause inflation, the main driver is the excessive money printing of Governments combined with their high debt levels and budget deficits.
-There are other factors that contribute to inflation like trade wars, real wars, supply difficulties and shock.
+There are other factors that contribute to shorter-term inflation like trade wars, conflict, climate change, supply chain disruption.

-For centuries Gold has been used as a hedge against economic crisis, inflation and currency debasement/depreciation.
+For centuries Gold has been used as a hedge against economic crisis, persistent inflation and currency debasement.
 This is why countries buy and store gold as part of their reserves alongside US Dollar.